djoepramono/clojure-playground/docs/slides.md

 ---

-# Immutable once assigned
+# Immutability in Clojure

-Once assigned data is immutable.
+The data value is immutable.

 However we can create a copy of the original data and modify it